askming/Personal-reading/book/2022/Influence Science and Practice.md

 [^1]: the fact of feeling or behaving towards someone else in the same way as they feel or behave towards you

+---

+_last updated on: 2022-05-08_

+## Chapter 3 Commitment and consistency

+- Summary
+  - Psychologists have long recognized a desire in most people to be and look consistent within their words, beliefs, attitudes, and deeds.
+This tendency for consistency is fed from three sources.
+First, good personal consistency is highly valued by society.
+Second, aside from its effect on public image, generally consistent conduct provides a beneficial approach to daily life.
+Third, a consistent orientation affords a valuable shortcut through the complexity of modern existence.
+By being consistent with earlier decisions, one reduces the need to process all the relevant information in future similar situations; instead, one merely needs to recall the earlier decision and to respond consistently with it .
+  - Within the realm of compliance, securing an initial commitment is the key.
+After making a commitment (that is, taking a stand or position), people are more willing to agree to requests that are in keeping with the prior commitment.
+Thus, many compliance professionals try to induce people to take an initial position that is consistent with a behavior they will later request from these people.
+Not all commitments are equally effective, however, in producing consistent future action.
+Commitments are most effective when they are active, public, effortful, and viewed as internally motivated (uncoerced).
+  - Commitment decisions, even erroneous ones, have a tendency to be selfperpetuating because they can "grow their own legs."
+That is, people often add new reasons and justifications to support the wisdom of commitments they have already made.
+As a consequence, some commitments remain in effect long after the conditions that spurred them have changed.
+This phenomenon explains the effectiveness of certain deceptive compliance practices such as "throwing the low-ball."
+  - To recognize and resist the undue influence of consistency pressures on our compliance decisions, we should listen for signals coming from two places within us: our stomachs and our heart of hearts.
+Stomach signs appear when we realize that we are being pushed by commitment and consistency pressures to agree to requests we know we don't want to perform.
+Under these circumstances, it is best to explain to the requester that such compliance would constitute a brand of foolish consistency in which we prefer not to engage.
+Heart-of-heart signs are different.
+They are best employed when it is not clear to us that an initial commitment was wrongheaded.
+Here, we should ask ourselves a crucial question, "Knowing what I know, if I could go back in time, would I make the same commitment?"
+One informative answer may come as the first flash of feeling registered.
+Commitment and consistency tactics are likely to work especially well on members of individualistic societies, particularly those who are over 50 years old.